Guide for Learning in 2020-2021

 West Ada School District is ready for teaching and learning in the 2020-2021 school year.
 Precautionary measures have been implemented to reduce the chance of spreading illness including increased hand washing, mask wearing and distancing from others.

-Following guidance from Central District Health, school began on September 8 in the red category of operations – all remote.
-The second week of school took place in the yellow operational category, with students attending school in-person or remotely on alternating days.
+Following guidance from Central District Health, school began on September 8 with remote learning.
+The second week of school took place with students attending school in-person or remotely on alternating days.